 This Trailblazer approach results in a fully bespoke programme specifically for apprentices, which delivers and tests both academic learning and onthe-job training.
-An apprenticeship cannot run until the Institute for Apprenticeships and Technical Education (IfATE) fully approves the Standard, the Assessment Plan, the EPA arrangements and until the funding band is confirmed.
+An apprenticeship cannot run until Skills England (formally known as the Institute for Apprenticeships and Technical Education - IfATE) fully approves the Standard, the Assessment Plan, the EPA arrangements and until the funding band is confirmed.